heyhaiden/LoRaFireWall/README.md

   }
 }
 ```
+The RSSI stands for "Received Signal Strength Indication."
+It is measured in dBm and is a negative value.
+The closer to 0 the better the signal is.

+Typical LoRa RSSI values are:

+RSSI minimum = -120 dBm.

+If RSSI=-30dBm: signal is strong.
+If RSSI=-120dBm: signal is weak.

 #### Serial Monitor
 Received Signal Strength Indication (RSSI) is the received signal power in milliwatts and is measured in dBm.